ljlevy/PerformanceTesting/README.md

 # PerformanceTesting
 How to compare performances of different devices, middelwares and browsers ?

 You have here all the code :
-  To run performances tests using test benchmarks (fps, score, ...)coded in HTML5.
+  - To run performances tests using test benchmarks (fps, score, ...)coded in HTML5.
-  To Manage the start of the tests using webdriver (click on buttons ...), analyse results and populate them in a Mongo data base.
+  - To Manage the start of the tests using webdriver (click on buttons ...), analyse results and populate them in a Mongo data base.
-  Comparing the results for different devices and type of tests using google chart bargraph
+  - To compare the results for different devices and type of tests using google chart bargraph

 OVERVIEW:
 _________